9+ Ways To Do Thanksgiving On A Budget

 Inventory your fridge, freezer, and pantry before you go to the grocery store.

 Avoid buying themed decorations, plates, and tableware.
 Use what you already have to save money.
-(Shop after-Thanksgiving sales to find cheap decorations for next year!)
+(However, you can shop after-Thanksgiving sales to find cheap decorations for next year!)

 9: Make Great Use Of Thanksgiving Leftovers